Octavia Spencer feels the love at Walk of Fame event as Will Ferrell shuts down heckler - NewsBreak

 “Anyone who could have a sense of humor about the struggles of trying to make it in Hollywood had to be part of my life, and, of course, I wanted to work with her,” Janney said.
 The two would go on to do “The Help” together.

-Spencer, who graduated from Auburn, remembered driving out to L.A. from Montgomery, Ala., 26 years ago in a 10-year-old car with $3,000, her suitcase, a 40-inch tube television and her dreams.
+Spencer, who graduated from Auburn, remembered driving out to L.A. from Montgomery, Alabama, 26 years ago in a 10-year-old car with $3,000, her suitcase, a 40-inch tube television and her dreams.

 “It took me a minute to absorb the profundity of this moment,” the “Hidden Figures” star said after accepting a certificate from the city of Los Angeles marking her star ceremony.
 “The culmination of my dreams realized, hard work rewarded after a fair but healthy amount of failure and rejection.”